KohaILS/koha-manual-zh-cn/source/cataloging.rst

 -  The display of extra MARC fields and subfields can be configured via the :ref:`AdditionalFieldsInZ3950ResultSearch` preference.

--  From the results' 'Action' button you can view the MARC or Card view for the record or choose to import it into Koha.
+-  From the results' 'Actions' button you can view the MARC or Card view for the record or choose to import it into Koha.

    |image629|